Healthy Food Choices

 - Foods labeled "natural," according to the USDA definition, do not contain artificial ingredients or preservatives and the ingredients they do contain are minimally processed.
 However, they could contain antibiotics, growth hormones, and other similar chemicals because regulations are fairly lenient for foods labeled "natural."

 - Be aware that foods can contain pesticide residue so you need to wash them properly.

 - Avoid Additives like Artificial Food Coloring and Flavors; Hydrogenated and Partially Hydrogenated Oils; Preservatives like BHA, BHT, and EDTA; Sodium Nitrite; Sulfites; MSG; Formaldehyde; Propylene Glycol; Carboxy methyl cellulose; Policyclic Aromatic Hydrocarbons.

 Foods contain macro nutrients known as carbohydrates, proteins, and fats.
 Foods also contain micro nutrients like vitamins, minerals, enzymes, and herbs.
 Macro nutrients are our best sources for getting micro nutrients so make sure to read your food labels.
 All food labels are based on a 2,000 calorie per day diet.
 Check your food labels for the following:

 - Ingredients - check these for the top 10 additives to avoid plus high fructose corn syrup and sugar.

 Food ingredients are listed in the order of highest to lowest.
 So if you are looking at the label of something and sugar is the first or second ingredient, that tells you that the product you are looking at has more sugar in it than anything else.
-If you are interested in detailed nutritional information on food, check out www.nutritiondata.com.
+There are many apps on the market for detailed nutritional information on food.